 - Phone: 248-437-1735

-This market is all about bringing together community and supporting local farmers and artisans.
-Participating vendors offer strictly locally grown, baked and crafted products, so every purchase goes back to the community.
+This market brings together community and supports local farmers and artisans.
+Participating vendors offer locally grown, baked and crafted products.

 - Phone: 313-581-7773, ext.
 108